 “Offering our help to partner project initiators shows that our action is not just a single check but a long-term support.”

-Bruno Rostaing Capaillan, Member of the Project Selection Committee for the Air Liquide Foundation 2018-2020, and Member of the Air Liquide Shareholder Communication Committee 2017-2020
+Bruno Rostaing Capaillan, Member of the Communities Committee for the Air Liquide Foundation 2018-2020, and Member of the Air Liquide Shareholder Communication Committee 2017-2020

 I was so honored when they asked me to join the Air Liquide Foundation.
 I found myself part of an organization that wants to make a difference, that makes an effort to listen and that is incredibly thoughtful.
 Now more than ever we must put people first.
 I really want to help others enjoy the same opportunities I have enjoyed.
 I believe that the Foundation’s new priorities will pay off.